ambidextrous/csv_log_cleaner/README.md

 - Only supports UTF-8-encoded input data (consider using [`iconv`](https://linux.die.net/man/1/iconv) or similar tools to convert non-UTF-8 data to the required encoding as part of a pipeline)
 - Row output will generally not match row output order, due to individual rows being processed separately across multiple threads.
+- Uses empty string values as NULLs across all column types (meaning that other recognised NULL values - such as `<NA>` and `null` - will be converted to empty strings in output, and that all empty string values will be treated as NULL)

 ## Building from Source